pm370/FaceTravelApp/README.md

 # Face-Travel-App
 **Version : 1.4**

-This app uses OpenCV module to extract faces from images and create a travelling video using the extracted images.
+* This app uses a CNN model to detect faces from multiple images and on those images there can be three types of operations that can be performed namely :
+   * Emotion Recognition (Sad to Happy faces)
+   * Sorting based on RGB levels of the image
+   * Sorting based on the time stamp of the images (i.e, Young to Old)

 ## Instructions to run the file
 * You need to install the following packages to run the file